akbulutdora/akbulutdora.github.io/blog/src/posts/rust/002_requesting_arbitrary_data.md

 //...
 ```

 I think this is a very elegant solution.
-I don't find it very intuitive yet, it feels like bending my head and looking at the world upside down, but I find the challenge of digesting this exciting.
+I don't find it very intuitive yet: It feels like bending my head and looking at the world upside down, but I find the challenge of digesting this exciting.